A simple system for setting and achieving your goals. Working towards your goals should be fun! I’ll show you how in this post.

 6. Keep track of these tasks

-If these are the types of tasks that you need to complete daily or often, add them to your habit tracker to easily keep track of your progress (page 16 in Goals and Planning PDF).
+If these are the types of tasks that you need to complete daily or often, add them to your habit tracker to easily keep track of your progress.

 If your goal is weight loss related, the habit tracker will be perfect for tracking tasks like “HIIT”, “upper body exercises,” “lower body exercises”, “drink 8 glasses of water”, “stop eating after 19:30”, etc.